-Further disclosure on the details of Board Charter are disclosed in Practice 2.1 of the CG Report.
+Further disclosures on the details of Board Charter are disclosed in Practice 2.1 of the CG Report.

-The Board Charter is available for reference at "Corporate Info" section of the Company's website www.or-napaper.com.
-The Board Charter was last reviewed and updated on 19 August 2019.
+The Board Charter is available for reference at "Corporate Info" section of the Company's website www.ornapaper.com.
+The Board Charter was last reviewed and updated on 30 December 2021.